—-Greek / Roman, Zoroastrian, Native American, Japanese, and Norse / Viking: Tales of Creation—-

 Kronos (or Saturn) was the youngest Titan, who married Rhea (his sister) and had many offspring: Demeter, Hera, Hades, Hestia, and Poseidon among others…

-Zeus / Jupiter grew up, grew out an epic beard, and learned how to wield lightning bolts like atomic-powered javelins.
+So Zeus / Jupiter / Liam Neeson grew up, grew out an epic beard, and learned how to wield lightning bolts like atomic-powered javelins.
 He then decided to get revenge, save his siblings, and take his throne as King of the Planet, just because.
 When Zeus returned, he infiltrated Mount Olympus as Kronos’s royal cup bearer and spiked his drink with a vomit-inducing concoction.
 Zeus’s plan worked and Kronos barfed up Poseidon and a partially digested Hades.

 The gods, led by Zeus, faced down an army of Titans led by Atlas.
 Poseidon polished his trident for the battle to come as the Cyclopes came to the aid of Zeus by forging him his lightning bolts.
 In the ensuing ‘Clash’ of Titans and Olympians, the Gods narrowly came out on top, and exiled the Titans to the Dark World at the bottom of an endless pit known as Tartarus, all except for Atlas who was given the honor of benching the planet on a daily basis.

 So Zeus declared himself Supreme Ruler of the Universe and brought order to chaos.
-He allowed his brother Poseidon / Neptune dominion over the seas, married Hera (Juno), and gave the shit job of keeping an inventory of the Underworld to the black sheep of the family, Hades / Pluto.
+He allowed his brother Poseidon / Neptune dominion over the seas, married Hera (Juno), and gave the crappy job of keeping an inventory of the Underworld to the black sheep of the family, Hades / Pluto.
 Zeus and his homies kicked back and threw a series of epic parties at his palatial estate at the top of Mount Olympus (located in Thessaly) and they lived happily ever after… well, for a while.

 Then Prometheus came and rained on their parade.

-Prometheus was the last of the Titans, and became the champion of the world’s inhabitants below, people made of Earth and Water.
+Prometheus was the last of the Titans, and became the champion of the world’s inhabitants below: people made of Earth and Water.
 Prometheus saw that the Olympian Gods were too busy enjoying the high life to notice Stone Age Man suffering in the harsh climates of the world.
 Prometheus decided to do something about it, regardless of the Olympian Prime Directive.

 Prometheus essentially saw that Zeus and the gang were ignoring the starving peoples of Earth and decided to steal a little fire from their heavenly hearth and brought it down as a pirated gift to the freezing, starving populations of mankind.
 Zeus didn’t take this very well.
-Apparently, back then, the legal ramifications for theft resulted in being chained to a rock and having your guts pecked out by an eagle, every day, at noon, for all eternity, which sucks for Prometheus.
+Apparently, back then, the legal ramifications for theft resulted in being chained to a rock and having your guts pecked out by an eagle, every day, at noon, for all eternity? – which sucks for Prometheus. 🙁

 As for the human race, Zeus sent Pandora and her curious little box.
-Pandora’s box was clearly labeled ‘Do Not Open’, and yet she inevitably did it anyway releasing all the evils into the world.
+Pandora’s box was clearly labeled ‘Do Not Open’, and yet she did it anyway releasing all the evils into the world.
 Luckily for us she closed it just in time to trap in hope…

 –Zoroastrian Creation (Persia)

 Ahura Mazda the great Persian deity created the world (according to the Bundahishn).
 Alburz, a great mountain grew steadily for over 800 years until it literally scraped the sky.
 This sky-piercing peak caused rain to leak out.
 The rain created rivers which sprouted plants and animal life.
-Angra Mainyu, the evil spirit, attempted to ruin Ahura Mazda’s plans for the world by murdering both the first animal (the white bull) and the first man (Gayomard), but luckily the animal’s seed was purified by the moon (?) and the remains of Gayomard eventually became a rhubarb plant that then gave birth to the first two mortals: Mashya and Mashyanag.
+Angra Mainyu, the evil spirit, attempted to ruin Ahura Mazda’s plans for the world by murdering both the first animal (the white bull) and the first man (Gayomard), but luckily the animal’s essence was purified by the moon (?) and the remains of Gayomard eventually became a rhubarb plant that then gave birth to the first two mortals: Mashya and Mashyanag.
+(Don’t ask.)

 —Native American Creation Tales: ‘How Man Was Created’